microsoft/health-architectures/HL7Conversion/README.md

 ![Sample Converter Run](samplerun.png)

-FHIR® is the registered trademark of HL7 and is used with the permission of HL7</br>
+FHIRï¿½ is the registered trademark of HL7 and is used with the permission of HL7</br>
 HAPI is an open source tool set developed by [University Health Network](http://www.uhn.ca/)